I.

 Shalom Auslander is the author of Foreskin’s Lament and the novel Hope: A Tragedy.
 He is also a frequent contributor to This American Life.

-Shalom Auslander is the author of Foreskin’s Lament, Hope: A Tragedy, and most recently Mother for Dinner.
-His new memoir, Fehwill be published this July.
-He writes The Fetal Position on Substack, so make that seven Nazis.
+Shalom Auslander is the author of Foreskin’s Lament, Hope: A Tragedy, Mother for Dinner, and his new memoir, Feh.
+He writes The Fetal Position on Substack.